Game Transformations That Preserve Nash Equilibria or Best-Response Sets: Utility Theory in Game Theory

 \section{Utility Theory in Game Theory}

-To understand what Hammond addresses in \cite{hammond} or how results from standard micro-economic literature (such as chapters 1,6 and 22 from \cite{MasCol}) relate to our results, we should revise some expected utility theory.
-The following introduction is taken from Mas-Colell et al. \cite{MasCol}. \\
+This section revises some related utility theory and is just included for completeness.
+A proper treatment can be found in e.g. \citet{MasCol}.

-A decision maker can choose from a space $C$ of $N$-many outcomes (where $N$ finite).
-The preferences of the decision maker on these outcomes are represented by a preference relation $\succeq$ on $C$.
-The preference relation is assumed to satisfy the completeness and transitivity axioms
+\paragraph{Preferences and Utility Functions} Suppose a decision maker can choose one outcome from a space $C$ of $N$-many outcomes (where $N$ finite).
+Moreover, the decision maker prefers some outcomes over others which is captured by her preference relation $\succeq$ on $C$.

+We typically describe the preferences of the decision maker through utility functions: \begin{defn} A utility function $u : C \rightarrow \R$ is said to represent a preference relation $\succeq$ if for all $c,d \in C$, we have $c \succeq d \iff u(c) \geq u(d)$. \end{defn} Multiple utility functions can represent the same preference relation.
+Their practical use is that they translate the preference relation $\succeq$ into comparisons of numerical values.